madhavanpallan/bashImp/README.md

-# bash files - proceed with caution !!
+# bash files - Some things research folks might enjoy!!
 # Install  essential programs for a initial setup of debian OS.